 In March 1995, the National People's Congress enacted the Education Law of the PRC, or the Education Law, which was later amended on August 27, 2009.
 The Education Law sets forth provisions relating to the fundamental education systems of the PRC, including a school education system comprising kindergarten education, primary education, secondary education and higher education, a system of nine-year compulsory education, a national education examination system, and a system of education certificates.
 The Education Law stipulates that the State formulates plans for the development of education, establishes and operates schools and other educational institution.
 Furthermore, it provides that enterprises, other social organizations and individual citizens are encouraged to establish and operate schools and other types of educational institutions in accordance with PRC laws.
-The Education Law also provides that some basic conditions shall be met for the establishment of a school or any other educational institution shall, in accordance with the relevant PRC laws, go through the formalities of examination, verification, approval, registration or filing for record.
+The Education Law also provides that some basic conditions shall be met for the establishment of a school or any other education, and the establishment, modification or termination of a school or any other educational institution shall, in accordance with the relevant PRC laws, go through the formalities of examination, verification, approval, registration or filing for record.